SublimeText/AdvancedNewFile/README.md

         {"keys": ["alt+shift+n"] "command": "advanced_new_file", "args": {"rename": true}}
     ]

+#### Rename File - Side Bar Context Menu
+To create a sidebar menu entry, you need to create a file named `Side Bar.sublime-menu`.
+It is recommended you place this in your `User` directory.
+Like the key binding files, this menu is a list of command entries.
+Each entry contains 3 items.
+The first is the `caption`.
+This is the string that appears in the menu.
+Next is the `command`.
+For this, you will use `advanced_new_file_rename_at`.
+Finally, are the `args`.
+You will need to specify `{"files": []}`.
+An example entry can be seen below.

+    [
+        { "caption": "ANF: Rename", "command": "advanced_new_file_rename_at", "args": {"files": []}}
+    ]

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.
 Alternatively, set command logging to true by entering `sublime.log_commands(True)` in the Sublime Text console.